rubygems/bundler/README.md

 ### Supporting

 <a href="https://rubytogether.org/"><img src="https://rubytogether.org/images/rubies.svg" width=200></a><br/>
-Ongoing maintenance work on Bundler is funded by <a href="https://rubytogether.org/">Ruby Together</a>, a grassroots initiative committed to supporting the critical Ruby infrastructure you rely on.
+<a href="https://rubytogether.org/">Ruby Together</a> pays some Bundler maintainers for their ongoing work.
+As a grassroots initiative committed to supporting the critical Ruby infrastructure you rely on, Ruby Together is funded entirely by the Ruby community.
 Contribute today <a href="https://rubytogether.org/developers">as an individual</a> or even better, <a href="https://rubytogether.org/companies">as a company</a>, and ensure that Bundler, RubyGems, and other shared tooling is around for years to come.

 ### Contributing

 If you'd like to contribute to Bundler, that's awesome, and we <3 you.
 There's a guide to contributing to Bundler (both code and general help) over in [our documentation section](doc/README.md).

-We are glad to receive contributions from anyone, whether or not they help fund our work through Ruby Together.
-We will never reject contributions because they come from non-members.
+While some Bundler contributors are compensated by Ruby Together, the project maintainers make decisions independent of Ruby Together.
+As a project, we welcome contributions regardless of the author’s affiliation with Ruby Together.

 ### Code of Conduct